Safe exercise for gestational diabetes

 It’s recommended to do:

-- Aerobic exercise like walking, swimming and dancing three to four days per week (at least 150 minutes per week)
+- Aerobic exercise like walking, swimming and dancing for about 30 minutes to an hour three to five days per week (at least 150 minutes per week)

 - Strength exercise like Pilates, using weights or resistance bands two to three days per week (have a day off in between sessions)